 Sounds like she sent out the enforcers to browbeat the poor guy and make him change his mind.

-And within hours, Smith would say, Oh, I misspoke this morning.
+And within hours, Smith would say, oh, I misspoke this morning.

-I love, I love how they give in to the pressure.
+I love how they give in to the pressure.

 But you know what they do, right?

-They maybe you don't know.
+Maybe you don't know.

-Oh, this like a quid pro quo?
+Oh, there's like a quid pro quo?

 Like Joe?

-Sounds that because I know that goes on.
+Oh, sounds that, because I know that goes on.

-You gotta come through me.
+You got to come through me.

 You want that?